 Before taking meperidine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Meperidine is usually only used for a short time.
+Meperidine is usually used only for a short time.
 Repeated or high doses may cause drug levels to build up in the body and cause serious side effects such as seizures and shaking.
-Caution is advised if this medication is used for conditions which require long-term or high-dosage treatment (e.g., sickle cell anemia, burns, cancer).
+Caution is advised if this medication is used for conditions that require long-term or high-dosage treatment (such as sickle cell anemia, burns, cancer).
 Consult your doctor or pharmacist for details.

 Older adults may be more sensitive to the side effects of this drug, especially confusion, dizziness, drowsiness, and slow/shallow breathing.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, give them naloxone if available, then call 911.
+If the person is awake and has no symptoms, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include: slow breathing, slow heartbeat, seizure, loss of consciousness.
+Symptoms of overdose may include: slow/shallow breathing, severe drowsiness, coma.

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 For more details, read the Medication Guide, or consult your pharmacist or local waste disposal company.